The Institute for Humane Studies (IHS) in the United States welcomes applications for the IHS Discussion Colloquia for graduate candidates in 2022.

 How to Apply for IHS Discussion Colloquia

-- You can submit application for this opportunity online
+- You can submit an application for the IHS Discussion Colloquia online

 - Candidates can apply to any of the programs specified below.

-Not interested in this particular scholarship?
+Not interested in IHS Discussion Colloquia?
 See other USA scholarships here